100 Women Who Care North Suburban Chicago

 • You have the choice of making a one-time payment each quarter, or you can set up a recurring donation which will charge every quarter until you stop it.

-• Grapevine is supported by Social Good Fund which is a 501(c)3 and will give you a tax donation receipt.
+• Grapevine is a 501(c)3 and will give you a tax donation receipt.

 • Alternatively, you can write a $100 check made out to the charity we have chosen.